svn2github/wordpress-vip-plugins/optimizely/README.txt

 = 3.0.0 =
 * Making repository Open Source
 * Added Results Page
-* Added Ability to launch winners directly from results page by changeing the headline for the post
+* Added Ability to launch winners directly from results page by changing the headline for the post
 * Added powered testing
 * Added ability to add configure how many variations to test per post